daskeyboard/daskeyboard-applet--donedone/README.md

 # Q Applet: DoneDone

-This applet allows to choose to display several options of issues activity:
+This applet allows to display a chosen option of issues activity:

 - New opened issues
 - New closed issues